-Even though cotton is a natural, biodegradable fabric, it's often harvested using potentially harmful pesticides (unless it's organic!).
-Producing cotton is also extremely resource-intensive—it takes about 700 gallons of water to grow enough of it for just one T-shirt.
+"Even though cotton is a natural, biodegradable fabric, it's often harvested using pesticides, unless it's organic," says Podilla.
+"Tons and tons of water are also needed to grow enough cotton for one T-shirt."

-One of the first ways to determine if a garment is eco-friendly is by touching it and rubbing your fingertips together.
+Pro tip: One of the first ways to determine if a garment is eco-friendly is by touching it and rubbing your fingertips together.
 If it's made of natural fabrics, you'll find that a little bit of residue travels from the clothes onto your fingers.
 The next thing you should do is look at the label.
-Clothing companies are required to disclose the materials in their products, so look out for these safer, greener names:
+Clothing companies are required to disclose the materials in their products, so look out for these safer, greener names.

 Organic cotton is produced without the use of pesticides or chemicals.
-Though it requires the same amount of water and labor as its conventional counterpart, organic cotton is totally biodegradable.
+Though it requires the same amount of water and labor as its conventional counterpart, organic cotton is biodegradable.